 Kierra is a Campaigner at Friends of the Earth, following two years as a campaigns officer at Citizens Advice.
 She has over 10 years experience in campaigns and the voluntary sector since co-founding Hands Up for Peace, a youth campaign against the Iraq War, in 2003.
 This includes positions as a Trustee of the Young People Now Foundation and a member of the Department of Health Sexual Health and HIV Independent Advisory Group.

 Kierra is currently on the board of the Sheila McKechnie Foundation and Streetlytes.
-She is an organiser of homeless support group Pavement People and campaign group Brent Housing Action, and regularly speaks on behalf of Save the Children.
+She is an organiser of homeless support group Pavement People.

 Richard has been the Executive Director for Fujitsu’s End User Services Group in Fujitsu’s UK & Ireland region since December 2011.
 After graduating from Staffordshire University with a degree in Business Studies, Richard began his career in leisure and retail, and joined Fujitsu in 2000 as the National Resource Manager for UK mobile engineering.
 He then moved on to work with the UK Government’s Department for Business Innovation and Skills (BIS) as Operations Director.

 In 2005 he took over responsibility for the Customer Services unit, looking after the engineering and service desk functions across the UK and Europe.
 Concurrently from 2006 to 2009 Richard also led the Service Delivery Management community and was company chair of the UK Consultative Forum employee representative body.